MicrosoftDocs/customer-insights/ci-docs/data/connect-power-query.md

 ## Transfer Power Query data source ownership

 You can transfer the data source ownership to other people in your organization.
-For example, if the owner leaves the organization or if changes are required for collaboration purposes
+For example, if the owner leaves the organization or if changes are required for collaboration purposes.

-### Transfer the ownership,
+### Transfer the ownership

 The user performing this action must have a *Dataverse Administrator* role.

 1. Go to [Power Apps](https://make.powerapps.com).

-1. Select the Dataverse environment that maps to your Customer Insights environment.
+1. Select the Dataverse environment that maps to your Customer Insights - Data environment.

 1. Go to **Dataflows** and select **All Dataflows**.

-1. Search for the owner of the dataflow which you want to take ownership.
+1. Search for the owner of the dataflow that you want to take ownership.

-1. Select the ellipsis &vellip; and select **Change Owner**.
+1. Select the vertical ellipsis (&vellip;) and select **Change Owner**.

 1. Enter the name of the new owner and select **Change Owner**.

-## Migrate Power Query Schedules to system refresh schedule
+## Migrate Power Query schedules to system refresh schedule

-Customer Insights is retiring separate refresh schedules.

-Removing your Power Query refresh schedule ensures that Customer insights - Data reflects current data.
-Refreshing Power Query data sources as a part of the system refresh will ensure that the data source refresh will be fully complete before the system refresh starts.
+Customer Insights - Data is retiring separate refresh schedules.
+To ensure that Customer Insights - Data reflects current data, remove your Power Query refresh schedules so that these data sources refresh as part of the system refresh.
+If your Power Query data source shows **Completed with warnings** on the **Data sources** page, your data source must be migrated.
+After migration and a system refresh, the status changes to **Completed**.

-### Which Power Query sources are affected?
-An indication of a Power Query data source needing migration is a refresh status of “Completed with warnings” on the Data Sources homepage.
-After migration and a refresh, this status should change to “Completed”.

 > [!IMPORTANT]
-> This migration will add the refresh time to the total time for a system refresh.
-It is recommended to revisit the system refresh schedule to make sure this works for your solution.
-For example, a Power Query source may take on average 30 minutes to refresh.
-It would be ideal to update the system refresh to start 30 minutes earlier when results are needed 8 hours after the origninal system refresh.
+> The migration adds the data source refresh time to the total time for a system refresh.
+We recommend you review the system refresh schedule to make sure this works for your solution.
+For example, a Power Query source might take on average 30 minutes to refresh so update the system refresh schedule to start 30 minutes earlier.

-### Remove Power Query Schudule
+### Remove Power Query schedules

-1. Go to [**Data > Data Sources**] (#data-sources-manage.md).
+1. Go to **Data** > **Data Sources**.

-2. Select the desired Power Query data source.
+1. Select the desired Power Query data source.

-3. Select the ellipsis &vellip; and select **Edit refresh settings**.
+1. Select the vertical ellipsis (&vellip;) and select **Edit refresh settings**.

-4. Select **Refresh manually**.
+1. Select **Refresh manually**.

-5. Click **Save** to keep your changes.
+1. Select **Save**.

 ## Next steps